24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 Let’s talk about plastic wrap today, shall we?
 If you’re like most people, you probably have a bright yellow box of plastic wrap in your kitchen drawer.
 It’s one of those kitchen staples that’s always there for you – and when you start to run low it immediately goes on the shopping list so you won’t ever be caught without it.

 What if the next time the plastic wrap container got low, you just never replaced it?
 Is it possible to live without plastic wrap?
-You’ll be surprised how easy it is to skip the plastic wrap once you discover the many reusable alternatives to plastic wrap!
+You’ll be surprised how easy it is to skip the plastic wrap and other single-use plastics once you discover the many reusable alternatives to plastic wrap!

-If you are looking for an eco-friendly alternative to Saran Wrap or other cling wrap and disposable plastic bags, I’ve got you covered with beeswax wraps, bowl covers, silicone bags and more!
+If you are looking for an eco-friendly alternative to plastic wrap and disposable plastic bags, I’ve got you covered with reusable alternatives like beeswax wraps, bowl covers, silicone bags and more!

-Plastic wrap hasn’t always been in our kitchen drawers.
-It was invented in the 1940’s by a chemical company (red flag #1) and was originally made with toxic PVC plastic (red flag #2).
+Plastic cling wrap hasn’t always been in our kitchen drawers.
+It was invented in the 1940’s by a chemical company (red flag #1) and was originally made with toxic PVC plastic or polyvinyl chloride (red flag #2).
 Plastic wrap is now made primarily of LDPE (low-density polyethylene) which is deemed safe by the FDA but safety concerns about plastic wrap still exist (red flag #3).

-Here are some good reasons to ditch the plastic wrap:
+Here are some good reasons to ditch the plastic wrap and ziplock bags:

 Health Concerns of Plastic Wrap